teamdeeson/warden/README.md

 In order to keep the site and module information up to date, you will need to setup a cron entry to run the script:

-    ./scripts/run-updates.sh new
+    ./scripts/cron.sh @ENV new

-This will update any sites in a 'pending' state and update theire data within Warden.
+This will update any sites in a 'pending' state and update their data within Warden.

-It is recommended to run this as often as you can - ideally every 1 or 2 minutes, as this should be a relatively short process to run as it is only importing new sites.
+It is recommended to run this as often as you can - ideally every 5 minutes, as this should be a relatively short process to run as it is only importing new sites.

-The script currently, will check the time on the server and if it is between 04:00 and 04:05 the script will do a full update of all the site data and the Druapl module data.
+The script currently, will check the time on the server and if it is between 04:00 and 04:05 the script will do a full update of all the site data and the Drupal module data.

 Security